 - Inspect if the microwave exhaust is installed correctly.

-- Are the registers and diffusers work as they should?
+- Do the registers and diffusers work as they should?

 - Can you detect any problems with the installation of the thermostat(s)?